ccfcet/karma/README.md

     var env = process.env.NODE_ENV || "development";
     module.exports = function(mode) {
       return config[mode || env]
     }
     ```

 5. After the installation is complete, Run ```npm start```
 6. In case you encounter an error, run the npm commands as ```su```
 7. Create a SQL database with name 'cet'
 # Works Left
 1. Setting up the database,tables and relations
 2. Fill database with basic static information
 3. Make the apis, Public apis first and then admin apis
 # Using the apidoc
 1. Run ```gulp doc``` and an ```apidoc/``` folder will be created
 2. Go to that folder and open ```index.html``` and access the apidoc

+# Notes
+1. Complete public menu api.
+2. Check if all the code is correct and fit for execution in the nodejs environment.(asynchronous nature)